 Account number information for each service is outlined in the respective sections of the FedGlobal Service Origination Manual (PDF).

-Directo a México is the promotional name for the FedGlobal Mexico Service that DFIs can use to better communicate and promote FedACH payments to Mexico.
-A promotional kit is provided to all institutions that enroll in the service.
+Directo a México is the promotional name for the FedGlobal Mexico Service that financial institutions can use to better communicate and promote FedACH payments to Mexico.